 In Scrum, on each day of a sprint, the team holds a daily scrum meeting called the "daily scrum.”
 Meetings are typically held in the same location and at the same time each day.
 Ideally, a daily scrum meeting is held in the morning, as it helps set the context for the coming day's work.
 These scrum meetings are strictly time-boxed to 15 minutes.
 This keeps the discussion brisk but relevant.

-There is an old joke in which a chicken and a pig are talking that illustrates a key concept in the daily scrum ...
+There is an old joke in Scrum about a chicken adn a pig that illustrates the differences between being committed and being involved.

 All team members are required to attend scrum meetings.
 Since both the ScrumMaster and product owner are committed team members, they are expected to attend and participate.
 Anyone else (for example, a departmental VP, a salesperson or a developer from another project) is allowed to attend, but is there only to listen.
 This makes scrum meetings an excellent way for a Scrum team to disseminate information -- if you're interested in hearing where things are at, attend that day's meeting.